 Like Thanksgiving, you all can plan this December month from now.
 What do you want to do this month?
 Relax, declutter, make some money, complete unfinished projects, shop for last-minute gifts and send out gifts to loved ones?

 Use this time to plan for the coming days, so that you can relax during Christmas break and get recharged for 2021.
 You can use this advent calendar to plan your month.

 This year we have been de-cluttering our home like nobody’s business.
 It’s actually nobody’s business so I made it my business 🙂

-By mid February this year, I had donated about 89 things to charity.
-It included books, clothing, toys ( we do not even have kids- but somehow we accumulate toys), craft items ( very hard to get rid of- for me, very easy to throw- for hubby), building material ( we dabbled into some home re-modelling on our own and then Covid-19 hit.
-So no more modelling or re-modelling for a year at least).
+By mid-February this year, I had donated about 89 things to charity.
+It included books, clothing, toys ( we do not even have kids- but somehow we accumulate toys), craft items ( very hard to get rid of- for me, very easy to throw- for hubby), building material ( we dabbled into some home re-modeling on our own and then Covid-19 hit.
+So no more modeling or re-modeling for a year at least).

 Things that I could sell, I tried to sell on various selling platforms.
 I will cover that next.

 I wish I had known about the amazing world of online selling platforms before this year.
 I had dabbled into Craigslist, Let go and local FB marketplace earlier but it was not really a great experience.
 I hated meeting people in person when they were just plain rude, non-communicative for days in-spite of showing interest and negotiating the hell out of me.
 And hubby was super speculative of meeting people near our home.
 Finding a good public place that was convenient for me and the buyer of my household material was just the last straw.

 Then someone mentioned Mercari, Poshmark, Ebay, and a lot of other selling apps.
 I was not sure of any one of them.
 What if I list my items, ship them to the buyer and they say they didn’t get them and ask for a refund?
 Too many doubts.